swiftlang/swift-testing/Sources/Testing/Testing.docc/AssociatingBugs.md

 ## Overview

 Tests allow developers to prove that the code they write is working as expected.
-If code is not working correctly, bug trackers are often used to track the work necessary to fix the underlying problem.
-It is often useful to associate specific bugs with tests that reproduce them or verify they are fixed.
+If code isn't working correctly, bug trackers are often used to track the work necessary to fix the underlying problem.
+It's often useful to associate specific bugs with tests that reproduce them or verify they are fixed.

 - Note: "Bugs" as described in this document may also be referred to as